video card

 The clear pin will reset the counters to 0.
 I will need them all to clear at the same time, so I will tie them together.
 All of the counters will use the same clock, so I will tie all of the clock pins together.

 I won’t be using the data inputs because I won’t be loading any data into this.
-The 75161s will be used purely as counters.
+The 74161s will be used purely as counters.
 I will connect all of the enable pins high, as I want the chips to always be enabled.
 Because I will not be using the data inputs, I will not need to use the load pins.
 The load pins are active low, so I will tie all of them high.
 The enable T is what is used for the ripple carry.
 So I will use the first one, so that the 4 bits in the first counter rolls over to the second counter and then to the third.
 The ripple carry output of the 1st is connected to the enable of the second.
 Then the ripple carry of the second chip to the enable of the third chip.
 This creates a cascade, so I can count 12 bits, although I only care about the first 9 bits.
 I should now have a 12-bit ripple counter.
 To check that it is working as intended, I will connect it to 12 LEDs.
 I can’t connect the clock signal from the computer because that would be too fast to see anything happening.
 I will use my 555 timer circuit to provide the clock signal.
 It’s counting in binary, which is what I want.

 We want to start at 0 and know when we have reached 200, 210, 242 and 264.
 Then I want to reset back to 0.

-Now that I have a working graphics card, I want to connect it to the computer, so I can run programs and load pictures that output to it.
+Now that I have a working video card, I want to connect it to the computer, so I can run programs and load pictures that output to it.
 I plan to remove the eeprom that I used for testing and use the eeprom in the computer to store programs and pictures.
-I will then use the ram in the computer to load these into.
-For this to happen, I need a way of isolating the graphics card from the computer when the CPU is accessing the RAM.
-The reason for this is that if I did not do this, then whatever is being outputted to the RAM would cause ‘garbage’ to be displayed!
+I will then use the RAM in the computer to load these.

-As well as controlling when the graphics card has access to the RAM, I need to be able to stop the CPU from running when it should not be accessing the RAM.
+In addition to controlling when the graphics card has access to the RAM, I need to be able to stop the CPU from running when it should not be accessing the RAM.
 The 6502 has 2 pins that I can use to implement this: RDY and BE.
 RDY is the ready pin.
 BE is the bus enable pin.

 The plan is to allow the graphics card to use RAM, stop the CPU from carrying out instructions and to stop the CPU from using the data and address buses during display time.
 During the blanking period the CPU will continue as normal.